thataboy/plato/doc/CSS_TWEAKS.md

 ## Examples

-The following define two styles intended for indent and non-indented paragraphs, with zero margins and paddings.
+The following define two styles intended called `indent` and `no indent`.
 The `indent` style may be used for normal prose paragraphs, while the `no indent` style may be used for paragraphs at start of chapters or sections.

 ```
 [[css-style]]